-Way back in college, I remember I had come to a crossroads; I thought about pursuing art seriously and eventually make a career out of it.
+Way back in college, I remember I had come at a crossroads – I thought about pursuing art seriously and eventually making a career out of it.
 But the other part of me prevailed, the part of me that didn’t want to pursue the very thing I loved for fear of failure.
 I was afraid that it might not love me back.
 So I didn’t take a chance.
 I didn’t pursue it.

 I MADE IT.
-I JUST FULFILLED A DREAM.
+I HAVE JUST FULFILLED A DREAM.

 I have battled many of my doubts, fears and insecurities along the way.
 They’re not entirely resolved but I have learned to live with them.

 I have learned that what makes any person successful in what they chose to do is PERSEVERANCE.

 Most of the time, the reasons not to pursue something will outweigh the reasons to pursue it.
 But fulfilling dreams, like any heart’s desire, is not a rational process.
 It always requires a certain level of craziness and leaps of faith.

 Nothing is certain in life and that includes achieving goals.
 What makes anything possible is our desire, belief and perseverance.

 There are many times when I get preoccupied with short-sighted matters like financial needs and immediate recognition.
 But again and again, the Universe reminds me that I should look longer than that, that I should dream bigger than my present dreams.